Quantum chaos and macroscopic realism as no-signaling in time: Measurements on a kicked top

-Here we zoom in on what Alice's measurement does to the system, and discuss restrictions on $\mathbf{\hat{a},\hat{b}}$, the axes of measurements.
+Here we consider what Alice's measurement does to the system, and discuss restrictions on $\mathbf{\hat{a},\hat{b}}$, the axes of measurements.
 Firstly, note that in calculating \eqref{PC}, Alice's action can be considered as a measurement that reduces the original pure state to a mixed state.
-To see this, let $\rho_\alpha$ be the state before measurement and suppose that the projectors of $\mathbf{J\cdot \hat{a}}$ are labeled by $\{A_m\} $.
+To see this, let $\rho_{0}$ be the initial state and $\rho_\alpha$ be the state before Alice's measurement and suppose that the projectors of $\mathbf{J\cdot \hat{a}}$ are $\{A_a\} $.
 Then is the claimed mixed state post measurement.
-Subsequently, evolution occurs for $t_\beta-t_\alpha$, after which Bob measures and finds the distribution $P_C$:
+Here $U_{\alpha}=\exp(-iHt_{\alpha})$ or $U^{t_{\alpha}}$ in the Floquet case.
+Subsequently, evolution occurs for $t_\beta-t_\alpha$, after which Bob measures $\mathbf{J\cdot \hat{a}}$ whose projectors are $\{B_b\} $, and finds the distribution $P_C$: